 I flipped through the book, landed almost immediately on this pan pizza recipe, and knew I had to try it out!
 It is even better than I thought it would be, no joke.
 Rebecca also has The Best Pan Pizza recipe up on her blog, click over to check out more pictures!

-How to Make Pan Pizza
+How to make Cast Iron Pan Pizza

 Making homemade pan pizza is super easy, you will be surprised.
 All you need is some time to plan ahead.
 Rebecca’s recipe calls for an initial rise time of 8-24 hours, with an additional 2 hour rise plus bake time.